 A Tidal Shift in Size and Scope

 The number of privately owned businesses in the United States vastly outnumber those that are publicly traded.
 Of the latter, trading on exchanges and in other market centers, the estimated number is 4,000.
 Those firms can be valued relatively easily using their market capitalization and a handful of other financial ratios.
 Determining the value of the 25 million other companies, the vast majority of which are closely-held, is a considerably more complex and nuanced process.
 For this reason, the imposition of taxes on unrealized capital gains would require a massive increase in the size and scope of the U.S. government’s taxing power.
-Its intrusiveness would surpass even the imposition of income and employment taxes.The Internal Revenue Service (IRS) would first need to impose an annual (or periodic) valuation requirement on a wide range of assets.
-For some assets, like securities and derivatives, that calculation would be burdensome but at least possible.
+Its intrusiveness would surpass even the imposition of income and employment taxes.The IRS would first need to impose an annual (or periodic) valuation requirement on a wide range of assets.
+For some assets, such as securities and derivatives, that calculation would be burdensome, but at least possible.
 On others, in particular where valuations are subjective or liquidity is low, there would be considerable debate over the value upon which the tax assessment should be based.
-This would be the case with assets ranging from real estate to collectables to intellectual property.
+This would be the case with assets ranging from real estate to collectibles to intellectual property.
 The IRS would need to be granted sweeping appraisal powers or the authority to hire/appoint nominally-independent consultants to handle the assessments associated with the massive broadening of assets subject to the new tax.

-In light of the vast capital stock in the corporate and high-net-worth world, reporting obligations would increase several-fold.
-Ironically, the Constitutional guarantee of property rights has facilitated the massive accumulation of assets to which the Beltway bandits now seek to help themselves.
 Targeted taxpayers and their firms would be required to report the details of all of their assets annually, including their estimated market values, at their own expense.
 The compliance costs and reporting obligations would expand tremendously as compared with the current tax liability on sales transactions alone.
 Drawn into this process would be third-party entities such as financial institutions, insurance appraisers, art galleries, franchisers, marketing firms, auction houses, copyright and trademark registries, pawn shops, and countless other intermediaries involved in asset purchases, sales, and transfers.
-Even your local comic book store or baseball card shop will be enlisted to provide valuations and make detailed, periodic reports on customer activity to tax authorities.
-Most of us, at this point, will have been conscripted by the IRS.
+Even your local comic book store or baseball card shop would be enlisted to provide valuations and make detailed, periodic reports on customer activity to tax authorities.
+Most of us, at this point, would have been conscripted by the IRS.

 A new and highly complex realm of taxation would also need new mechanisms for dispute resolution for taxpayers to challenge valuations they find inaccurate or unfair.
 Legal challenges, in turn, would necessitate greatly increased capacities for both judicial and administrative review processes.
 And because squeezing tax revenue out of illiquid assets inevitably causes liquidity shortfalls, a new array of deferral options or installment payment plans would have to be drawn up and administered.
 Over time, forced sales—whether legally ordered or made to avoid running afoul of the tax man—are likely to depress asset values of all types.